What is Blueprint APS?

 Blueprint APS Phase 2 Open Houses and Online Survey Completed

-As part of Phase 2 of Blueprint APS, the Aurora Public Schools Board of Education asked for your feedback on five community-developed scenarios.
+As part of Phase 2 of Blueprint APS, the Aurora Public Schools Board of Education asked for your feedback on five community-developed scenarios (view a video playlist of the scenarios here).
 Each has a unique approach to how APS could serve its community in the future.

 Thank you for sharing your views at one of the community open houses below: